TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - RoomService, FoodCourt, ShoppingMall, Spa, VRDeck column are the columns which get standardized and then I stored them into a DataFrame.

-- Then I dropped the unscaled columns and concatenated the scaled DataFrame into our orignal DataFrame.
+- Then I dropped the unscaled columns and concatenated the scaled DataFrame into the orignal DataFrame.

 **Imbalance Data**

-- After that I found that VIP column is highly imbalance which can reduce our model's accuracy.
+- After that I found that VIP column is highly imbalance which can make the model baised to the majority class.

-- So I divided our DataFrame into 2 parts based on people who opted for VIP service or not.
+- So I divided the data into 2 parts based on people who opted for VIP service or not.

-- Then I upscaled the VIP people to non VIP people as number of VIP people is much lesser than the number of non VIP people.
+- Then I upscaled the VIP people to non VIP people because number of VIP people is much lesser than the number of non VIP people (VIP <<< Non-VIP).

-- Then I used sns.countplot() to verify that both the values are evenly balanced.
+- Then I used sns.countplot() to verify that both the categories are evenly balanced.

 **Model Creation**